-I’m not a veggie, but I do make Pressure Cooker Vegetable Broth from time to time.
+I’m not a veggie, but I do make Instant Pot Vegetable Broth from time to time.
 Sometimes I need something for the veggies in my life; sometimes I have a recipe where a meat broth would be too heavy, but it does need the extra flavor of a broth.
 (See: Asparagus Risotto.)

-Vegetable broth – this shouldn’t be hard, right?
-Pressure cooker chicken broth convinced me to keep my pressure cooker beyond the “new kitchen gadget” phase.
-It’s so easy, so good, and so flexible.
-I thought vegetable broth would be the same – chuck some vegetable trimmings in the pot, pressure cook for a while, strain out liquid gold.
+Homemade vegetable broth - this shouldn’t be hard, right?
+Homemade chicken broth convinced me to keep my pressure cooker beyond the “new kitchen gadget” phase.
+It’s so easy, so much better than store bought broth, and so flexible.
+I thought vegetable broth would be the same - chuck some vegetable trimmings in the pot, pressure cook for a while, and strain out liquid gold.

 I started with the “use up the scraps” technique that I use with with chicken broth.
+(I was hoping to save money, and use up odds and ends.)
 I froze trimmings from vegetables in a gallon zip-top bag.
 All my recipes seem to begin with “dice a large onion,” so I had a lot of the onion skins and outer layers, plus some carrot peels, the leaves from celery, leek greens, and a few potato skins.
 The bag was full, and it was time to make broth.

-That broth tasted like mud, not vegetables.
-It looked like mud too – it had an odd brownish-orange color.
-I thought “I must have thrown in the root ends of something – let me try again.”
+That broth tasted like mud.
+It looked like mud too - it had an odd brownish-orange color.
+I thought “I must have thrown in the root ends of something - let me try again.”
 I kept my trimmings clean, just the good parts of onions, celery, leeks, carrots…but I had the same results.
-Freezer to pressure cooker to pour it down the drain.
+Freezer to pressure cooker to...pour it down the drain.

 Lesson #1: Use fresh vegetables.

-No more trimmings.
-Let’s start with fresh vegetables.
+No more vegetable scraps.
+Let’s start our vegetable broth recipe with fresh vegetables.
 I’ll use the trinity of onions, carrots, and celery as the base.
-(I peel them, after my experience with the trimmings, and it seems to help.)
+After my experience with the trimmings, I peel them before using, and it seems to help.
 I add a little garlic, parsley, peppercorns, and salt for seasoning.
 After 10 minutes under pressure, I have a tasty broth.
 I’m on the right path.
 But my next question is: how long under pressure?

 My pressure cooking bible, Pressure Perfect by Lorna Sass, says 10 minutes, and that’s what I’ve been using.
 But…a recipe I bookmarked from Mark Bittman’s Minimalist column says 30 minutes.
 Jill Nussinow, The Veggie Queen, who I consider the expert on Vegan pressure cooking, says 5 minutes.
 That’s quite a range!